sammy-kablammy/dotfiles/README.md

+# dotfiles

+Don't forget to run `setup.sh`.

-# using stow for dotfile wizardry
+## using stow for dotfile wizardry

 - create some packages. these can be named whatever you want.
 - dotfiles that belong in `~` (like `.vimrc`) can just go directly in the package
 - dotfiles that belong in `.config` (like `tmux.conf`) need the path relative to `~` to be recreated inside of the package's directory

+example directory structure:
 ```
 ├── nvim
 │   └── .config